GirlInPurple/interluad/README.md

 This repo assumes you already have a decent understanding of Bloxel's computer system and some basic programming knowledge.
 If not, please check the [Bloxel Wiki](https://bloxel.miraheze.org/wiki/Technology_Blocks), read up on it in the [Discord](https://discord.gg/wMfVhfD), or check out [this User's video](https://bloxel.miraheze.org/wiki/Technology_Blocks#Tutorial) on the topic.

-There is also a branch of this repo with encryption support, called [DHTP](https://github.com/GirlInPurple/interluad/tree/diffie-hellman-transfer-protocol).
 This repo is still under heavy development, so please check [the releases](https://github.com/GirlInPurple/interluad/releases) for working versions.
 I should also mention that all examples on the repo are based on the newest version of Interluad only, no forks or modifications (unless specified)

 ## How it works